 Too young?
 I eyed him up and down to try to ascertain what he meant.

-“I will cross that bridge when I am probably in my early thirties”
+“I will cross that bridge when I am probably in my mid thirties.”

 Wait!
 He wasn’t yet 30?

 “How old are you then?”
-The words slipped out of my mouth before I could restrain them.
+The words slipped out before I could restrain them.

-I was staring at him, arms crossed over my middle.
-I don’t know what I was feeling, astonishment or plain disappointment, I mean I was crushing on this guy just minutes ago.
+I was staring at him; arms crossed over my middle.
+I don’t know what I was feeling, astonishment or plain disappointment; I mean, I was crushing on this guy just a few minutes ago.

 “I am 30,” he announced.